whistlepost/whistlepost-user-guide/docs/index.md

 [JSON-LD]: https://json-ld.org
 [Opengraph]: http://ogp.me

-## Introduction
+## Overview

 Whistlepost is a content-first web design platform that builds upon existing technologies and standards to offer a unique approach to website management.
 The _content_ of a Whistlepost site consists of site structure, page copy and semantic metadata, which together convey the site's strategy and purpose.
-Visual layout and theming are secondary concerns with Whistlepost, as they can often become a distraction from the original goals and intentions of the site.
+Visual layout and theming are secondary concerns with Whistlepost, as they can often become a distraction from the original goals and intention of the site.

 ## Content-first

-Whistlepost is designed to support just about any form of content through customization, however out of the box content structure is based loosely on Schema.org metadata.
+Whistlepost is designed to support just about any form of content through customization, however out-of-the-box content structure is based on Schema.org metadata.
 Schema.org is a collaboration between many prominent organizations to define common metadata for content published on the World Wide Web.
 As such this seems to be a good basis for default content metadata in Whistlepost.

 A default site content template is provided via a Github repository, and provides a suggested initial site structure along with some default site management metadata.
 Using this template as a basis provides an extremely easy way to begin designing a complete website with no web design experience necessary.
 In fact, when paired with Forestry.io, managing site content can be entirely GUI-based without any local checkout of source repositories.